Subject by subject guide

-In Years 10/11, students can also choose to study either GCSE PE or Cambridge Technical in Sports Science (Level 1/2) as one of their option choices; there are usually 3 or 4 classes a year following these courses.
+In Years 10/11, students study GCSE Sports Studies as one of their option choices; there are usually 2 or 3 classes a year following this course.

 For students in all years there is a thriving programme of extra-curricular opportunities available each term.
 This includes inter-school teams in netball, hockey, rugby, football, athletics, cricket, cross-country, golf, tennis, plus regular clubs for fitness, trampolining, basketball and badminton.

 There are also termly inter-house sports competitions (in football, netball, rugby, cross-country, hockey and athletics), allowing all students to take part in competitive team sport.

 The PE department like to celebrate those students who perform at a high level of sport outside of school from local to international representation, many of them in sports not available in school.
 These individuals are recognised on our role of honour board.
 In July we hold our Sports Award evening, attended by over 400 people, at Thornbury Leisure Centre.
 The department also runs overseas tours in rugby, football and hockey, as well as an annual netball weekend camp.